gitnaman/spring-boot-demo-app/README.md

 ## Step-1

 Perform the below step only when you launch a new ec2 instance.
-This command updates all the packages with latest version..
+This command updates all the packages with latest version.

 ```bash
 sudo yum update -y